Select Window Systems Logo Link

 If the door opening does not have a frame, you must measure the whole door set.
 To do this, you will need to measure the width from brick to brick, from top to bottom and take the shortest measurement.

-Repeat this at 10 cm intervals from floor to lintel to get the shortest height.
-Once you have both measurements, factor in the width of the door frame to calculate the width you need.
+Repeat this at 10 cm intervals from the floor to the lintel to get the shortest height.
+Once you have both measurements, factor in the width of the door frame to determine the required width.
 As mentioned, it's always better to go too big than too small, as a door can be easily cut down to size.

 Other measures to consider

-If the floor is not level, or a floor covering has yet to be laid, the newly fitted door may not be able to open.
-Make sure to factor in any floor alterations before settling on the measurements for your new door.
+If the floor is not level or a floor covering has not yet been laid, the newly fitted door may not be able to open.
+Ensure that you factor in any floor alterations before finalising the measurements for your new door.
 Most internal doors can be trimmed between 4mm and 30mm, depending on the material and the design.

 Standard door sizes